lmeulen/pyraptor/README.md

 `python pyraptor/range_query.py -i output/optimized_timetable -or "Arnhem Zuid" -d "Oosterbeek" -st "08:00:00" -et "08:30:00"`

+`python pyraptor/query_mcraptor.py -i output/optimized_timetable -or "Arnhem Zuid" -d "Oosterbeek" -t "08:30:00"`

 # Notes

-- The current version doesn't implement target pruning as performance is sufficient already.
+- The current version doesn't implement target pruning as we are interested in querying all targets at once and performance is sufficient already.

 # References